 What I’ve learned about the good, the bad, and the ugly Annuities

-- There are many negative points in this type of investments but the only one positive that could be the major one at a certain period of your life.
+- There are many negative points in this type of investment but the only positive could be the major one at a certain period of your life.

 - Be aware of the complexities of annuities.

 - Get educated before choosing any annuities for your portfolio.